 Before creating these agents ensure:- At least one Environment is Ready

-- That Environment has a Worker Queue with at least one connected worker
+- That Environment has a Task Queue with at least one connected worker

 - Required secrets exist (cloud credentials, registry tokens, access keys)